 How Fast is a 5G Network?

-As mentioned above, the main selling-point of 5G relates to the speed of the network, with some claiming that peak speeds on 5G could eventually exceed 10Gps.
+As mentioned above, the main selling-point of 5G relates to the speed of the network.
+With some claiming that peak speeds could eventually exceed 10Gps.

 Initial speeds are set to be lower, with EE claiming peak speeds in excess of 1Gps, which is still on average between 100-150 Mbps faster than 4G speeds, which should equal around 130-240 Mbps in total.
 Meanwhile, the Three network is boasting peak speeds of over 2Gps when they launch 5G.